Discovering and Visualizing Hierarchy in Multivariate Data: Results

 Diverse systems in various fields take the form of networks.
 In this study, we consider the community property which is found in many real networks such as social networks, bio networks and technological networks.
 In this example, we offer another approach to visualize the structure of the network by our sub-level tree algorithm.
 Analogues to the hierarchical clustering \cite{Zhang2007}, it is a tree representation; however, it is much sparser and reveals the communities in its branches.
 We demonstrate that our methods can be used to detect the communities and reveal their denseness (cohesiveness) and discover the ``transitional'' nodes between the communities.

 Given an undirected, unweighted $n-$vertices graph (network) $G =(V,E)$.
 The Laplacian matrix is defined as

 where $i\sim j$ ($i\nsim j$) means that the $i$th and $j$th vertices are (not) adjacent, and $d_i$ is the degree of the vertex.
-In the spectral methods of graph clustering \cite{Qin2013}, we select the leading $k$ eigenvectors (or excluding the first one\footnote{It is obvious that $(1, 1, ..., 1)$ is the first eigenvector for any $L$ and is trivial and uninteresting \cite{Newman2006}, we can omit it.}) of $L$ (or regularized $L$ \cite{Chaudhuri2012}) and apply the $k-$means clustering algorithm; since clusters found by $k-$means are related to the modes of the underlying distribution and sub-level tree can also capture these modes, we replace $k-$means step by sub-level tree algorithm on these $n$ $k-$dim vectors instead.
-The vertices belonging to sub-regions on a branch of SLT correspond to a community.
-However, some sub-regions have low densities and are added to $S$ ($S$ is defined in \ref{sub_algo}) after the merging of branches according to our algorithm \ref{sub_algo}.
-Each vertex in such sub-regions is in either of the two scenarios: 1) all its edges are connecting only one community, we assign it back to that community; 2) it serves as a hub that connects different communities, we define it as a ``transitional'' vertex since it plays a key role in the formation of communities.
+In the spectral methods of graph clustering \cite{Qin2013}, we select the leading $d$ eigenvectors of $L$ (or regularized $L$ \cite{Chaudhuri2012}) and apply the $k-$means clustering algorithm on the $n$ $d-$dim vectors.
+Since clusters found by $k-$means are related to the modes of the underlying distribution, level-set tree can be used to ``display'' these modes.
+Thus, we replace $k-$means by level-set tree algorithm instead.
+The vertices represented by these $d-$dim vectors are contained in sub-cubes.
+All the vertices belonging to the set of sub-cubes of a level-set tree's branch correspond to a community.
+However, some vertices are not contained in the sub-cubes on the branches, we define them as a ``transitional'' vertices since it plays a key role in the formation of communities.